arielorion/sscc_findings/README.md

 ## Usage

 - Update the terraform.tfvars file with your ORG and PROJECT IDs then deploy using terraform.
-- You will be prompted to enter the Incoming webhook G-Chat URL from step #6 during TF Apply and Deploy.
 - This value will be stored in Secrets Manager.
 ```
 bucket_name                     = "scc_gchat_notification_code"